terraform-provider-openstack/terraform-provider-openstack/website/docs/r/containerinfra_nodegroup_v1.html.markdown

 * `labels` - (Optional) The list of key value pairs representing additional properties of the node group.
 Changing this creates a new node group.

+* `merge_labels` - (Optional) Indicates whether the provided labels should be merged with cluster labels.
+Changing this creates a new nodegroup.

 * `node_count` - (Optional) The number of nodes for the node group.
 Changing this update the number of nodes of the node group.